 Don't let the gravity-defying shape turn you away, these Moon Drops Grapes pack in a killer table-grape flavor.
 Grown by The Grapery in Bakersfield, California, these tubular shaped grapes are the newest grape to the company, joining their unique cotton candy grapes, gum drops and tear drops.

-At first glance it looks as if these moon drop grapes have accidentally melted from the sun.
+At first glance, it looks as if these moon drop grapes have accidentally melted from the sun.
 However, this new grape is far from being an accident, and have been cultivated and bred without additives, infusions or GMOs.

 Available from August to November, the moon drop grape is crisp enough to be snapped in half, revealing a green seedless interior.
-The funky shape of the grapes have universal appeal because they are just so striking.
+The funky shape of the grapes has universal appeal because they are just so striking.
 Can you imagine finding a few of these on a cheese plate alongside your classic green grapes or black seedless grapes?

 The reason these grapes are so delicious is actually the way The Grapery grows their own grapes.
-Extensive care is taken care of the vines when there is large amounts of rainfalls, even adding plastic covers to avoid the rain.
+Extensive care is taken care of the vines when there are large amounts of rainfalls, even adding plastic covers to avoid the rain.
 This, in turn, allows the grapes to stay longer in the sun, reaching their peak ripeness and flavor.